GT-IMPACT/gt-impact.github.io/public/en/wiki/machines/parallelsupercomputer.md

 ##### Principle of operation

-After installing the communication tower, it is necessary to tune the frequency with which the tower, computer and machines will worked.
+After installing the communication tower, it is necessary to tune the frequency with which the tower, computer and machines will work.
 Are tuned through the laptop.

 There is a Computer Rack to control the points of parallels.
 The Computer Rack has 4 slots that fit the Parallel CPU.
 There are 4 types of processors that produce: 4, 16, 64, 256 PP.